Joe’s Weather Blog: Spring storm leaves…winter storm comes (SUN-3/6)

 Discussion:

-I was an interesting day yesterday…numerous tornadoes occurred in Iowa…which will happen in the March/April months with powerful storms…and this one fit the bill.
-Sadly there were 7 people who lost their lives…and others were injured.
+It was an interesting day yesterday.. numerous tornadoes occurred in Iowa, which will happen in the March/April months with powerful storms, and this one fit the bill.
+Sadly, there were 7 people who lost their lives and others were injured.

 The one supercell had an impressively long rotation track.
 This DOES NOT mean it was on the ground for that long but it was rotating.